5 Tips How To Integrate New Leads from Tradeshows

 There must be black holes in the floors of most trade shows because that’s where a lot of your new leads seem to end up.
 Consider the fact that “non-fulfillment” by exhibitors is one of the top complaints by trade show attendees who actually ask for more information.
 Companies under the gun to show a return for their investments are now recognizing that every time new leads fall through the cracks it means lost revenue.
 So how do you close the loop on new leads?
-Lead generation at trade shows requires a consistent, systemized approach.
+Trade show lead generation requires a consistent, systematized approach.

 Here are the top 5 tips for integrating new leads from trade shows into your organization: